Best & Worst Tesla Model 3 Years

 I've ranked each Tesla Model 3 model year so you can avoid picking the worst Tesla Model 3 year and go for the best Tesla Model 3 year!

-Ready to find your dream Tesla?
+Ready to uncover your perfect Tesla?

-Let’s separate the luminaries from the duds!
+Let’s distinguish the luminaries from the flops!

 Related:Best & Worst Tesla Model Y YearsBest & Worst Tesla Model S YearsBest & Worst Tesla Model X Years